Bucephalus-Studios/stevensStringLib/README.md

 # stevensStringLib

 Welcome to stevensStringLib!
-This is a simple C++ library full of convenient functions for working with std::strings.
+This is a simple C++ library full of convenient functions for working with strings.
+It was created to make C++ more accessible and read more like easy-to-understand English.

 ## Demo
 #### Separate a string: